-TIP: Refer to ILA Core and Timing Considerations in UltraFast Design Methodology Guide for the Vivado Design Suite (UG949) for tips on helping to minimize timing impact of the ILA Core.
+TIP: Refer to ILA Core and Timing Considerations in UltraFast Design Methodology Guide for Xilinx FPGAs and SoCs (UG949) for tips on helping to minimize timing impact of the ILA Core.

 6. Once you are satisfied with the debug net selection, click Next.